“We’re getting a divorce”, she explained, with a look of disappointment on her face.

 Each time we say yes to ourselves, we’re saying no to our marriage, because marriage is not about Him vs. Her, it’s about We vs. Me.

-8. The Past: The most paralyzing thing we can do for our relationship, is to define our spouse by their past, rather than by who they are in the present.
+The most paralyzing thing we can do for our relationship, is to define our spouse by their past, rather than by who they are in the present.
 The past may impact our lives, but it will only control our present if we allow it to.
 It’s important to be real with one another about our pasts, but more important, to respect one other’s pasts by seeing what God is doing in the life of our spouse HERE and NOW.
-Forget what is behind…so that you can move toward what is ahead.
+Deal with what is behind…so that you can move toward what is ahead.

 It’s time to consider where you’ve let your guard down before these sly intruders make their way in.
 May God continue to give you the wisdom to recognize these patterns and to lookout for the “small stuff” by protecting, nourishing, and prioritizing your marriage.